csfayve/csfayve/README.md

 - 🔭 I’m currently working with data from McDonald menu file.
 - 🥸 I'm fluent with Python, Excel and Tableau.
 - 🌱 I’m currently learning C++, Unreal Engine 5, Blender, mySQL.
-- 👾 My hobbies are: Game Dev, Working with Data, Reading and Ice Skating.
+- 👾 My hobbies are: game dev, working with data, reading and ice skating.
 - 📫 How to reach me:
 - - Twitter: https://twitter.com/csFayve
 <!--